CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Method

 Our goal is to condition the model on a first image that initializes the scene, a defined trajectory, and geo-registered data in the form of video frames along the defined trajectory.
 We visualize our architecture in \cref{fig:arch}.

-\textbf{First image conditioning.} We follow the same conditioning in the base model.
-The first image of the target video is independently processed by the VAE, then padded and concatenated channel-wise to the rest of the noisy target latents, before patch embedding.
-This image initializes the scene: the generated video is expected to follow its lighting conditions, and respect the dynamic objects in the frame.
+\textbf{First image conditioning.} We follow the same conditioning in the I2V base model.
+The first image of the target video is independently processed by the VAE, then padded and concatenated channel-wise to the the target latents.
+This image initializes the scene: the generated video is expected to follow its lighting conditions and animate the dynamic objects in the frame.

 \textbf{Trajectory conditioning.} We specify a trajectory as a list of 4x4 extrinsic matrices.
 During training, we convert them to relative poses on-the-fly, where the first frame of the trajectory is at the origin.
 The poses are originally in ECEF coordinates, so the relative poses are in metric scale (meters) and consistent across cities.